 “We fill our days with ongoing connection, denying ourselves time to think and dream.”

-The way we communicate has changed, but thats not the problem.
+The way we communicate has changed, and that is ok.

 They are convenient, pervasive and socially indispensable, so we hardly question them.